kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 🧑‍🏫 Let's now get into interacting with the Map.
 Activate the child protection indicator again and deactivate departures.

-👨‍🏫 Check on the **PIN- Child Protection** and check off the **IDP Departure layer**
+👨‍🏫 Check on the **PIN - Child Protection** and check off the **IDP Departure layer**

 ### Zooming

-🧑‍🏫 Zoom into and out of the map by using the scroll wheel on your mouse or you can click your mouse, hold down shift and draw a square around the area you wish to zoom in to.
+🧑‍🏫 Zoom into and out of the map by using the scroll wheel on your mouse, or you can click your mouse, hold down shift and draw a square around the area you wish to zoom in to.

 ![Zoom](../assets/screenshots/zoom.png)